Notmuch -- The mail indexer

 News

-To get started with notmuch, just run "notmuch" at the command line.
-The configuration wizard will walk you through initial setup, including specifying the location of your mail store and how to start the initial indexing.
-After that, come back and checkout our docs:
+To get started with Notmuch, just run "notmuch" at the command line.
+This command will walk you through initial setup, including specifying the location of your mail store and how to start the initial indexing.

 Notmuch ships with a powerful set of command-line tools, an email client for Emacs, another client for vim, and a Mutt integration script.

-There are also many other email clients and frontends based on Notmuch.
-And a few tips about integrating it with Mutt and Vim.
+There are also many other email clients, frontends and tools based on Notmuch.

 Screenshots